sezanzeb/input-remapper/readme/usage.md

   <img src="usage_2.png"/>
 </p>

-In the text input field, type the key to which you would like to map this input.
+In the "Output" textbox on the right, type the key to which you would like to map this input.
 More information about the possible mappings can be found in [examples.md](./examples.md) and [below](#key-names).
-You can also write your macro into the text input field.
+You can also write your macro into the "Output" textbox.
 If you hit enter, it will switch to a multiline-editor with line-numbers.

 Changes are saved automatically.
 Press the "Apply" button to activate (inject) the